christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "cottius" means "chieftain".
 -   Izates or Izas: Yazata in Avestan means "divine being".
 The Egyptian "Asar" or "Iset", another name for Osiris, could be at the root of this title.
+So could Aži ("dragon").
 "Is" or "Isa" is also related to the Proto-Indo-European root "ais-", which means "lord", "ruler", or "noble".
 This root is also seen in other ancient languages, such as Sanskrit "īśa" (ईश), meaning "lord" or "god".
 Asa, Esus, Izas, Aesar are all related.